nbe95/arduino-debouncer/README.md

 for simple binary sensors like hardware buttons.

 - `DebouncedSwitch` (constructor): Create a DebouncedSwitch object which an optional threshold as described above.
-Also, a specific pin to read is directly assigned and whether this pin is hooked with a pull-up resistor (default) or not.
+Also, *a specific pin to read* is directly assigned and whether this pin is hooked with a pull-up resistor (default) or not.
 - `debounce`: The debounce routine as above.
-Note that by the given pin, the digital values is read automatically - no argument is required here.
+Note that by the given pin, its digital value will be read automatically - no argument is required here!
   However, this function must be called once in each `loop()` cycle, too.
 - `isOpen`: Convenience function to quickly check if the attached switch is open.
 - `isClosed`: Convenience function to quickly check if the attached switch is